austral-electronics/Xplorer/README.md

 - Hailo 8 : 26 TOPS (INT8) @ 8.7 TOPS/W
 - Hailo 10-H : 40 TOPS (INT4) @ 11 TOPS/W

-**Can i run a smart multimodal LLM on M.2 Modules ?**
+**Can i run a smart multimodal LLM on M.2 Modules ? for what kind of applications?**

 You can currently use an LLM on some modules (Hailo-10H, AX8850), but in april 26, the models available are not very smart and their applications are limited to video and speech recognition and basic automation like home assistant.
 If your application is connected, you can always call on cloud-based AI as and when needed.
 With the arrival of new multimodal models such as **Gemma 4 or Qwen 3.6**, your application will be able to make truly relevant decisions based on video and audio streams, such as for a drone : recognising obstacles unlearned, sort them by level of danger, choose the best evasion trajectory and decide, prepare and submit a warning messages to humans or other drones.
-This level of IA knows the appeal procedures for air and sea transport.
+This level of IA knows the rules of priority and call procedures for air and maritime traffic.

 **Do I really need an AI accelerator to run a multimodal LLM ?**